Firebrand (2023 film): Production

 The film was announced during the 2021 American Film Market.
 Karim Aïnouz was set to direct, with Michelle Williams and Jude Law cast to star.
 In March 2022, Alicia Vikander joined the cast, replacing Williams.
 In May, Sam Riley, Eddie Marsan, Simon Russell Beale and Erin Doherty were among the additional cast announced for the film.

-Filming had begun by April 2022, with production taking place at Haddon Hall in Bakewell, Derbyshire until June.
+Filming began by April 2022, with shooting taking place at Haddon Hall in Bakewell, Derbyshire, until June.

+Release

+Firebrand was selected to compete for the Palme d'Or at the 2023 Cannes Film Festival, where it had its world premiere on 21 May 2023.
+FilmNation Entertainment sold the film to STXinternational for the United Kingdom and to Sony Pictures Worldwide Acquisitions for Germany, Greece, Scandinavia, Iceland, the Middle East, Turkey, Australia, New Zealand, South Africa and Asia excluding Japan and independent distributors elsewhere.
+Amazon Prime Video was rumoured to have been in negotiations to acquire UK rights from STX, but it was later revealed the deal had already taken place in 2022.
+It was released in cinemas in the United Kingdom on 6 September 2024.

+In December 2023, Roadside Attractions and Vertical Entertainment acquired US distribution rights to the film, scheduling it for a cinema release on 14 June 2024.